authelia/authelia/docs/configuration/identity-providers/oidc.md

 </div>

 The maximum lifetime of a refresh token.
 This should typically be slightly more the other token lifespans.
-This is becasese the refresh token can be used to obtain new refresh tokens as well as access tokens or id tokens with an up-to-date expiration.
+This is because the refresh token can be used to obtain new refresh tokens as well as access tokens or id tokens with an up-to-date expiration.
 For more information read these docs about [token lifespan].

 ### enable_client_debug_messages